Picture of Max Panych

 Why 2026 Is a Particularly Good Year to Apply

-The Irish Government allocated a record €558 million to SEAI in Budget 2026 to accelerate the national retrofit programme, targeting 70,000 homes this year alone (SEAI, 2026).
-Heat pump grants nearly doubled in February 2026, new grants for windows and doors launched in March, and first-time buyer insulation supports were significantly improved.
-If you have been putting off applying for any of the grants below, the current funding environment is the most favourable it has been since these schemes launched.
+The Irish Government allocated a record €558 million to SEAI in Budget 2026 to expand the national retrofit programme, with a target of upgrading 70,000 homes this year (SEAI, 2026).
+Heat pump grants increased sharply in February 2026, while new window and door grants launched in March.
+First-time buyer insulation supports were also expanded, making 2026 one of the strongest years yet for renovation funding in Ireland.

 The SEAI Energy Upgrade Grants